 It’s crucial to drive action from Stories, especially if you want to sell on Instagram successfully.

 The Instagram Swipe Up feature allows creators and businesses to take advantage of Stories’ high engagement rate.
 But if you have fewer than 10K followers, you can’t use this unique capability.

 This article will walk you through how to add links to Instagram Stories and what to do if you don’t have 10K followers just yet.

 What is the Instagram Swipe Up feature?

 Until now, Instagram has only allowed one clickable link (in your bio), but the Instagram Swipe Up feature lets you add a link directly to an Instagram Story.
-When a user sees a swipeable call-to-action button at the bottom of a Story, they can (surprise!) swipe up.
+When a user sees a swipeable call-to-action button at the bottom of a Story, they can (surprise!) swipe up or an Instagram link.
 The call-to-action then sends users to the link’s destination, be it Messenger or a landing page.